crhota/Facial-Keypoints-Detection-using-Multi-Layer-Perceptron-with-Kaggle-Dataset-in-Julia/README.md

 I sincerely thank [**Julia Slack Community**](https://julialang.slack.com) and **my batchmates of Jan-May'19 Computational Machine Laerning Course at CCE, IISc** for clarifying various doubts of mine which helped a lot at critical junctures of my learning.

-I am indebted to **my family** for providing me the support and space to spend time on learning new things.
+I am indebted to **my family** for supporting me in my quest to learn new things.

 ## 3. Getting Started
 **Tools Involved**